A planning appeal can be made:

 If a party considers that a decision has not been reached in a proper manner, a complaint can be made to the council or to the Local Government Ombudsman to review the way in which a decision was made but cannot review or overturn the decision.

-Appeals are made to the Planning Inspectorate, part of the Welsh Government.
+Appeals are made to the Planning and Environment Decisions Wales, part of the Welsh Government.

 A copy of any appeal should be sent for information to the council and addressed to the Planning Officer (Appeals).